Reduced Order Model Predictive Control for Parametrized Parabolic Partial Differential Equations: Reduced Basis Method

 \subsection{Approximation}

 We assume we are given the integrated reduced basis spaces $Y_N = \spn \{\zeta_n, \ 1\le n\le N\}$, $1\le N \le N_{\max}$, where $\zeta_n$ are $(\cdot,\cdot)_Y$-orthogonal basis functions.
-The space $Y_N$ is constructed using the POD/Greedy procedure; see~\cite{KG14} for its application to optimal control problems.
+The space $Y_N$ is constructed using the POD/Greedy procedure illustrated in Section \ref{sec:Greedy}.
 Note that we incorporate both state and the adjoint solutions in $Y_N$ -- thus the term ``integrated'' -- in order to guarantee stability of the reduced basis approximation and to obtain a good approximation for the state and adjoint using a single space.

 The reduced basis optimal control problem reads

 with initial condition $y_N^0 = y_{N,0}$.
 Here, $y_{N,0}$ is the projection of $y_0$ onto $Y_N$ and the cost functional is given by \eqref{eq:FE_cost_functional}.